What Is Contract Management?

 “Contracts must first catch up to the pace of business, then evolve far enough ahead to lead the way to the future,” says Ironclad CEO Jason Boehmig.
 “They should be intelligent, automatic, and easy to use by both humans and computers.
 Contracts should be connected to the people and systems that need them, instead of buried in discarded emails and cluttered folders.”

-Closing arguments for modern contract management
+Closing arguments: The future of modern contract management

 Until recently, contract management platforms and contract management techniques have been narrowly focused on pre- or post-contract legal needs like storage — to the detriment of the business.
 Modern businesses and enterprises today require tools that support the entire contract management lifecycle — for in-house Legal and legal operations as well as other departments like Sales and Finance who create or manage contracts.
 In this world, contact management can no longer be viewed as a lateral, static, one-way process.
 Instead, contracting must operate as the hub connecting and driving other business units.